manoj9788/Protractor-Jasmine-template/README.md

 </pre>

-If your team already use Selenium WebDriver using Java, then dont forget to check [ngWebDriver](https://github.com/paul-hammant/ngWebDriver) out.
+If your team already use Selenium WebDriver using Java, then dont forget to check out [ngWebDriver](https://github.com/paul-hammant/ngWebDriver).